lextm/blog/_posts/2011/2011-3-12-visual-web-developer-express-installation-failed.md

 ---
+description: This post is about Visual Web Developer Express installation failure.
+excerpt_separator: <!--more-->
 layout: post
-title: "Visual Web Developer Express Installation Failed"
-description: "This post is about Visual Web Developer Express installation failure."
-tags: Visual-Studio
 permalink: /visual-web-developer-express-installation-failed-13a0dd1faafc
-excerpt_separator: <!--more-->
+tags: microsoft visual-studio
+title: Visual Web Developer Express Installation Failed
 ---
 If you do an Internet search for this title, you will meet tons of posts/threads, and all such failures somehow are related to Microsoft Web Platform Installer.
 So is Web PI such a bad bad tool?
 <!--more-->